Irving Berlin, Isaiah Berlin: Churchill’s Mistaken Identity

 It happened that in the British Embassy in Washington worked a Mr. I. Berlin, whose regular appraisals of the American scene, sent on to the Foreign Office and subsequently passed to the Prime Minister, were much admired by Winston.
 He conceived the greatest respect for Mr. Berlin’s wit and political shrewdness.

 One morning, in the course of his routine reading of all the newspapers, he noticed that a Mr. Irving Berlin had arrived in Britain from the United States.
-Having instructed a secretary to make the necessary contact, he informed Clementine: “We shall be having a Mr. Berlin to lunch today.”
+Having instructed a secretary to make the necessary contact, he informed Clementine: “We shall be having Mr. Berlin to lunch today.”
 He was too occupied with weightier matters to explain why.

 Irving Berlin arrived, to be greeted by Clementine, and even more warmly by Winston.
 “You have written some wonderful things,” said the Prime Minister.
 “As you know, I have admired them greatly.
 Now what, of all that you wrote, do you consider was the best?”

 “Well, Mr. Prime Minister,” said Irving Berlin, “I hardly know, but I guess I would say My Heart Stood Still.”
+[Reader note: A different version of what Berlin named; see note below.]

 Winston laughed appreciatively at this apparent piece of wit.